contentauth/c2pa-python/docs/tmn-wip-docs/context.md

 The simplest approach is using [SDK default settings](settings.md#default-configuration).

-**When to use:** For quick prototyping, or when you're happy with default behavior (verification enabled, thumbnails enabled at 1024px, and so on).
+**When to use:** For quick prototyping, or when you're happy with SDK default behavior (verification enabled, thumbnails enabled at 1024px, and so on).

 ```py
 from c2pa import Context